Sheaf Neural Networks on SPD Manifolds: Second-Order Geometric Representation Learning: EEG-Based Motor Imagery Experiment

 \section{EEG-Based Motor Imagery Experiment}

 In Electroencephalography (EEG)-based motor imagery classification, EEG signals are collected while users mentally rehearse specific movements (e.g., left/right hand, foot, or tongue) without any overt execution~\cite{pfurtscheller2001motor}.
+For a comprehensive overview of SPD matrix learning methods in neuroimaging, we refer to~\citet{ju2025spd}.
 Such imagery modulates sensorimotor rhythms, most prominently in the mu and beta bands, and produces characteristic event-related desynchronization/synchronization (ERD/ERS) patterns over sensorimotor regions.
 These ERD/ERS responses serve as class-discriminative neural signatures that can be translated into control commands for BCIs.

 In this work, we adopt the \emph{time-frequency graph} framework~\cite{10255369} for EEG classification.
 Unlike conventional EEG graph construction where scalp electrodes are treated as graph vertices, each node in the time-frequency graph is defined as an EEG spatial covariance matrix computed within a specific time interval and frequency band, yielding SPD matrix-valued node features.
 This formulation naturally casts the learning problem as graph classification, which aligns with the overall framework proposed in this work.